martagrz/irl_library/environments/README.md

 * initialisation state

 `env.get_transitions` takes as input a state-action pair and returns
-* a vector of possible next states
+* a vector of possible next states, shape n_states x n_actions x n_states
 * the corresponding transition probabilities

 `env.step` takes as input a state-action pair and returns